 Recorded statements aren’t the only instances where you may need legal representation in your case.
 A claim for injuries or damage doesn’t have to get in front of a judge for you to hire legal counsel.
 A qualified accident attorney can help gather data, facts, and supporting documentation.
 This is critical, as it can ensure you receive the full value of your claim from the insurance company or other involved parties.
 In the case of a dispute over liability, claim amounts, or in instances of severe property or bodily injury, hiring a lawyer, like a car accident lawyer Atlanta GA can count on, is critical to ensuring you have the resources needed to help you get back on your feet.

 After you’ve submitted a claim with an insurance company, they will often send you a dollar amount.
 That is the insurance company’s value of your damage or injury.
 In some cases, this may seem a fair and reasonable settlement that fully compensates you for what happened.
 In others, however, you may need to push back against the insurer because the value was too low or deficient.

 Hiring an attorney for your accident can often result in larger settlement offers when the initial claim was deficient.
 An experienced attorney is knowledgeable about the intricate details and requirements of insurance claims.
 They also act as your advocate to large and sophisticated corporate insurers.
 If a lawsuit is necessary, an attorney will represent you throughout the process.
 Your attorney can explain what will happen at each step, from the start of evidence gathering (the courts call it discovery) through trial and everything in-between.
 A good attorney will also tell you exactly what you need to make your case as solid as it can be.

-If you’ve been in an accident and need legal advice, contact an attorney today to help protect your rights.
+If you’ve been in an accident and need legal advice, contact an Butler Law Firm today to help protect your rights.